marialyk77/World_Economic_Indicators_and_Greek_Economic_Crisis/README.md

 #### 2. Conclusions

+- High-Income (nonOECD) – **Qatar & Trinidad and Tobago** stand out with extremely high emissions per capita, at 38.44 tonnes and 29.12 tonnes, respectively.

+- High-Income (OECD)– **Australia, the United States, and Luxembourg** lead this group with emissions between 15-17 tonnes per capita.
+These values are lower than the highest nonOECD countries but still significant.

+- Upper Middle Income  – **Kazakhstan and Mongolia** have the highest emissions in this group, with Kazakhstan leading at 17.32 tonnes.
+Other countries, like Turkmenistan, also show relatively high emissions, but they remain much lower than high-income countries.

+- Lower Middle Income – **Ukraine and Zimbabwe** are among the top emitters in this group, though their emissions (5.24 tonnes for Ukraine) are far lower compared to the upper middle or high-income countries.

+- Low Income – The lowest emitters, like **Cambodia and Benin**, have emissions less than 1 tonne per capita, demonstrating minimal CO2 output compared to wealthier nations.

+- **Strong correlation between Income group and CO2 emissions per capita.**
+- The highest CO2 emitters tend to be high-income countries, especially resource-rich ones like Qatar.
+- Countries from lower income groups have significantly lower emissions.
+This emphasizes **global disparities in emissions based on economic status.**
+- There are **notable outliers within each income group**, such as Kazakhstan for upper-middle income, showing the **uneven distribution of emissions even within the same income classification**.

 ## Question 10: What was the average annual growth rate of Greece's GDP over the period 2000-2018?